This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Avoid adding toxic things to your pile.
 No cat litter, human or carnivore poo, chemicals, toilet paper, feminine hygiene items, etc.

 - No cooked food or meat unless you want your bin to become a rat hotel.

 It will take between 9-12 months for your waste pile of greens and browns to become compost.
 It mainly depends on how warm it is outside, and if it’s the right moisture level inside.
 Most compost bins have a latch at the bottom that you can use to have a peek at its progress.
 If you open it up and see lots of lovely brown crumbly material, it’s time to turn the compost pile.

 Compost is best used as a mulch.
-Spread it several inches deep over soil to keep down weeds and nourish the soil.
-Worms will be attracted to it and bring it down into the earth naturally.
-When it comes time to planting, you can sow seeds or plant seedlings directly into the compost.
-You can also use your homemade compost to fill raised beds, planters, and to pot up young plants.
+Spread it several inches deep over the soil to keep down weeds and nourish the soil.
+You do not need to dig it in either since worms will be attracted to it and bring it down into the earth naturally.
+That’s basically how lasagne gardening works to create beautiful soil for growing vegetables in.
+When it comes time to plant, you can sow seeds or plant seedlings directly into the compost.
+You can also use your homemade compost to fill raised beds and planters, and to pot up young plants.
 It really is an invaluable asset to your organic garden.

 If you found this piece useful, have a browse of the other gardening tips here on Lovely Greens.
 There are a few ideas just below, and plenty on my YouTube channel too.
 Make sure to subscribe while you’re over there.